 Decision-making documentation coincides with the checklist developed in pre-design phase.

-In this case, variants were evaluated by all ENERBUILD accounts, except the term relating to variant 0, which was not evaluated (Leed certification do not requires it).
-It has been partly allowed the use of ecological materials as regional materials - having been tried the Leed MR Credit C5 - .
+In this case, variants were evaluated by all ENERBUILD accounts, but variant 0 was not evaluated (Leed certification do not requires it), while it has been partly allowed the use of ecological materials rapidly renewable and regional - having been tried, respectively, the Leed MR Credits C5 MR and MR C6-.